ashkaaar/NLP-chatbot/README.md

 ## Demo
 ![Demo](demo.gif)

-## Presentation Video
+## Explanation Video
 The explanation video can be found [Here](videolink)

 ## NLP Chatbot Setup Details

 ### Chatbot Development Strategies

-When creating an NLP chatbot, developers have various strategies at their disposal:
+When developing an NLP chatbot, there are several strategies to consider:

-- **Rule-based Approach**: This method involves establishing predefined rules and patterns to govern the chatbot's responses.
-While simple, it may struggle with handling complex queries effectively.
+- **Rule-based Approach**: This method involves setting predefined rules and patterns to guide the chatbot's responses.
+While simple, it may struggle with complex queries.

-- **Pretrained Model Utilization**: Leveraging pretrained models like DialoGPT from Hugging Face offers a quick deployment solution with minimal training.
-Fine-tuning these models for specific domains can significantly enhance their performance.
+- **Pretrained Model Utilization**: Utilizing pretrained models like DialoGPT from Hugging Face offers a quick deployment solution with minimal training.
+Fine-tuning these models for specific domains can significantly improve their performance.

-- **Custom Model Training**: Training a custom model using frameworks like PyTorch or TensorFlow provides the flexibility to precisely tailor the chatbot's responses.
-However, it demands substantial time and resources for data collection, training, and evaluation.
+- **Custom Model Training**: Training a custom model using frameworks like PyTorch or TensorFlow allows for precise customization of the chatbot's responses.
+However, it requires substantial time and resources for data collection and training.

 ### Preferred Approach

-Given the task of developing a chatbot to tackle science-related inquiries, I opted for:
+For the science-related chatbot development, I chose:

-- **Fine-tuned Pretrained Model**: I chose to fine-tune a DialoGPT model on science-related data to ensure contextually relevant responses.
-This involves training the pretrained DialoGPT model on a custom dataset specifically curated for science-related queries.
-By fine-tuning the model, I adapt it to understand and generate responses tailored to scientific topics, ensuring accuracy and relevance in its interactions.
+- **Fine-tuned Pretrained Model**: I opted to fine-tune a DialoGPT model on science-related data.
+This involved training the pretrained DialoGPT model on a custom dataset curated for science-related queries.
+Fine-tuning ensured that the model could understand and generate responses tailored to scientific topics, enhancing accuracy and relevance.

 ### Execute Function Overview

-The `execute` function in `main.py` acts as the chatbot's core component.
+The `execute` function in `main.py` is crucial for the chatbot's operation.
 It analyzes user input, applies relevant rules or models, and generates appropriate responses.
-This function can undergo continuous refinement to enhance the chatbot's performance and accuracy.
+Continuous refinement of this function enhances the chatbot's performance and accuracy over time.

 ### Development Guidelines

-Throughout the development process, I adhere to the following guidelines:
+During development, I adhere to the following guidelines:

-- 👎 Avoid External Services: I steer clear of relying on external services like chatGPT to maintain autonomy and control over the chatbot's functionality.
+- 👎 Avoid External Services: I avoid reliance on external services like chatGPT to maintain control over the chatbot's functionality.

-- 👎 Originality is Key: I prioritize originality and innovation, ensuring that my solutions stand out in the field.
+- 👎 Originality is Key: I prioritize originality and innovation to ensure my chatbot stands out.

-- 👎 Reliability is Non-negotiable: I prioritize the reliability and robustness of my chatbot, aiming to deliver a seamless user experience without any critical failures.
+- 👎 Reliability is Non-negotiable: I prioritize reliability to deliver a seamless user experience without critical failures.

 ### Training and Data Insights

-My training process involves fine-tuning the DialoGPT model using a custom dataset crafted specifically for science-related inquiries.
-The Jupyter Notebook used to fine-tune the ChatGPT model in the Google Colab free tier can be found in the [`/NOTEBOOKS`](notebooks/) directory.
-This dataset was meticulously crafted to cover a wide range of science-related topics, ensuring the model's proficiency in generating relevant responses.
+Training involves fine-tuning the DialoGPT model using a custom dataset crafted specifically for science-related inquiries.
+The Jupyter Notebook used for fine-tuning can be found in the [`/NOTEBOOKS`](notebooks/) directory.
+This dataset was meticulously designed to cover various science-related topics, ensuring the model's proficiency.

-Following rigorous training and validation, the fine-tuned model is stored in the [`/MODELS`](models/) directory, ready for deployment.
-Additionally, the original data used for training and validation purposes is archived in the [`/DATA`](data/) directory, facilitating transparency and reproducibility.
+Following training, the fine-tuned model is stored in the [`/MODELS`](models/) directory for deployment.
+Additionally, original data used for training and validation is archived in the [`/DATA`](data/) directory for transparency.

-Upon completion of the fine-tuning process, comprehensive insights and performance metrics are documented in the [`/RESULTS`](results/) directory, guiding further optimization and refinement efforts.
+Upon completion, insights and performance metrics are documented in the [`/RESULTS`](results/) directory, guiding further improvements.

 ## Initiating the Chatbot Application

 To launch the chatbot locally, execute the `script.sh` file.
-Additionally, the Streamlit user interface can be accessed by running `streamlit run app.py`.
+Additionally, access the Streamlit user interface by running `streamlit run app.py`.

+Feel free to reach out if you have any questions or need further assistance!